devnSencez/devnSencez/README.md

 ________________________________ ׂׂૢ་༘࿐

 Hello . my name is verin, though you can call me anything you'd like, inappropriate names though is not encouraged.
-I use they / he /she pronouns and I'm a filipino .
+I use they / he / she pronouns and I'm a filipino .
 I have many interests such as: Sonic the hedgehog ( sth ), Demon slayer ( kny ), mobile legends, mxtx, cookie run kingdom and yet there's more, though I won't say most of it.

 __________________ ༉‧₊˚.